nickcdryan/bitter-retrieval/README.md

 - **Training Data**: 80k MS MARCO examples
 - **Hardware**: 1x H100, 2 epochs
 - **Base Models**: BERT-base-uncased, nomic-embed-text-v1-unsupervised
-- **Evaluation**: MS MARCO test data sample, LLM-as-judge evaluation with Gemini 2.0
+- **Evaluation**: MS MARCO test data sample.
+For each test data example, the question and top retrieved context are passed into a newly initialized decoder model that produces an answer.
+LLM-as-judge (Gemini 2.0) is used to evaluate the correctness of the answer against the ground truth provided in the original dataset.
+Retrieval accuracy measures whether the retrieved context matches the context marked as "best" by human annotators in the original MS MARCO dataset.

 ### Results: Same LLM (Qwen 3-8B for both labeling and evaluation)